RootSystemML/RootSystemML.github.io/tools/r_rsml.md

 layout: default
 ---

 The R package allow the import, analysis and plotting of RSML datafiles.
+The package is available on [CRAN](http://cran.r-project.org).

 The API is based on three new classes: